 This counter-strategy works extremely well if you have a Kit/Group/Squad that works in tandem.
 This is especially lethal if you are going “Anti-Vehicle” Squad (A group of 4-5 working together can OH-KO almost all moving vehicles short of extra armored tanks).

-One of the major things I see in Planetside 2… People standing back, sitting, waiting, being a load on their team.
-I’m not talking about AFKers and people like that that sit in spawn rooms until the server kicks them out; I’m talking of engineers that stand around while not healing the tanks or MAX’s standing around them, Light Assaults that are sitting at the front gates, and other similar scenarios (Especially those that sit in the base shooting from behind the force-fields when the generators are falling.)
+One of the major things I see in Planetside 2 is people standing back, sitting, waiting, and being a load on their team.
+I’m not talking about AFKers and people like that who sit in spawn rooms until the server kicks them out.
+I’m talking about engineers that stand around while not healing the tanks or MAXs standing around them, Light Assaults that are sitting at the front gates, and other similar scenarios.
+(Especially those that sit in the base shooting from behind the force-fields when the generators are falling.)
 Get out there and make a difference, it doesn’t matter if you die, you have nothing to lose and everything to gain.

 If you have any other opinions or tips, please comment below.